 Accounting gives students the tools to make real-life financial decisions in a constantly changing and uncertain world, as they learn the accounting processes and financial statements that are used by a range of businesses, from sole traders in Year 11 to partnerships and companies in Year 13.

 Studying Business Studies will stimulate future entrepreneurs to think about what is involved in starting their own business.
 It will provide students with the knowledge and skills they need to produce and market their own product.
 Students will also understand the different internal and external factors such as sources of funding and legal influences that will impact on the success of a business.
 It will also give them insight into what decisions business owners have to make as well as the consequences of these decisions for the business and society in general.
-Businesses contribute to the development of a culture of enterprise in New Zealand and helps to improve the economic and community well-being of the country.

 In Year 11 students will study small to medium size businesses, in Year 12 they study medium to large businesses and in Year 13 they will study how global markets impact on New Zealand businesses.